mu-senpai/chill-gamer-server/README.md

 ## Live Demo of The Server

-Explore the live version of Chill Gamer: [Live Demo](https://chill-gamer-server-updated.vercel.app/)
+Explore the server side of Chill Gamer: [Live Demo](https://chill-gamer-server-updated.vercel.app/)

 ## Challenges Implemented